agrawal-rohit/pearl-ui/documentation/docs/hooks/pearl.md

 ### Creating a Molecule Component

 A Molecule Component is a more complex component that can contain multiple Atom Components or other Molecule Components.
-Here's a detailed example of creating a Molecule Component using the `pearlify` function and a molecular configuration:
+Here's a detailed example of creating a Molecule Component using the `pearl` function and a molecular configuration:

 ```tsx
 import React from "react";